rwaldron/tc39-notes/es8/2017-03/mar-22.md

 YK: I do have a strong desire to see if we can make this fit with what you had in mind.

-MM: We agreed that some discussions need to happen whether or not we achieved consensus on this or not.
+MM: We agreed that some discussions need to happen whether or not we achieved consensus on this.

 #### Conclusion/Resolution